Traffic Sign FAQ

 What are the mounting options with ImageLOC®?

-- Stainless steel threaded studs embedded into the back of ImageLOC® – Threaded studs are embedded and epoxy-glued into the back of the sign, providing a secure, invisible mechanism to attach the sign to a pedestal stand, wall, upright aluminum post, mounting plate, etc.
+- Stainless steel threaded studs embedded into the back of the panel – Threaded studs are embedded and epoxy-glued into the back of the sign, providing a secure, invisible mechanism to attach the sign to a pedestal stand, wall, upright aluminum post, mounting plate, etc.

 - Through-holes – Holes are pre-drilled into the panels for a secure mechanical mounting of the sign.